open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 }
 ```

 Add the REST controller below to your TimeService project.
-This controller will return a string when TimeServiceController.secondTracedMethod is called:
+This controller will return a string when TimeServiceController.time is called:

 ```java
 import org.springframework.beans.factory.annotation.Autowired;